vamnguyen/vamnguyen/README.md

 - 👨‍💻 All of my projects are available at [My Github](https://github.com/anhminhdev)

-- 📝 I regularly write articles on [My Blog](https://dev.to/anhminhdev)
+- 📝 I regularly write articles on [anhminhdev.com](https://dev.to/anhminhdev)

 - 💬 Ask me about **Life Philosophy**